rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 There are times when we need to return only selective data to selective users.
 In the past, we did that by creating views and granting user select permission on those views.
-However, that approach became unmanageable with number of views required to accomodate the growing volume of data and number of users.
+However, that approach became unmanageable with the number of views required to accommodate the growing volume of data and number of users.
 So Microsoft introduced RLS to meet the security requirement in the new circumstances.

 RLS enables fine-grained control over access to rows in a table, enabling you